 ALASKANS TAKE ACTION NOW IN THE 2018 SESSION!
+DEMAND A FULL PFD IN THE BUDGET.
 DONATE, CONTACT LEGISLATORS, AND SHARE WITH FRIENDS TO DO THE SAME.

 We support restoring all the PFD funds cut from past PFDs and a public vote (on SJR1) for a constitutional amendment to protect the PFD.